zhenkewu/CFRL/JOSS/paper.md

 # Statement of Need

-Many existing Python packages implement algorithms that ensure fairness in machine learning.
+Many existing Python libraries implement algorithms that ensure fairness in machine learning.
 For example, `Fairlearn` and `aif360` focus on mitigating bias in single-stage machine learning predictions under statistical assocoiation-based fairness criterion such as demographic